spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 The '-n' option allows the user to specify the number of cores to be used in running AstroDrizzle.

-.. note:: It may be necessary to set this value to '1' (one) on Windows systems due to exceptions caused by threaded logging under Windows.
+.. note:: This value will be forced to a value of '1' (one) on Windows systems due to exceptions caused by threaded logging under Windows.
+Future versions will lift this enforced restriction on Windows systems once issues with logging are resolved.

 .. _runastrodriz-description: